WrathTitan/OptdigitsPCA-Kmeans/README.md

 6. Indentation 	- 1 mark
 7. Results and Discussion with images, graphs etc : 10 Marks

-The file names as `projectnotebook.ipynb` has the entire code.
+The file named as `projectnotebook.ipynb` has the entire code.

 ---